lsankar4033/surrogeth/surrogethd/README.md

 KOVAN_RPC_URL=...............
 MAINNET_RPC_URL=...............
 SURROGETH_MIN_TX_PROFIT=...
+KOVAN_ALLOWED_RECIPIENTS=0x.............................
+0x.............................
+MAINNET_ALLOWED_RECIPIENTS=0x.............................
 ```

-Descriptions:
+###Descriptions:

-**SURROGETH\_PRIVATE\_KEY** - hex string representing the private key from which this relayer sends transactions.
+**SURROGETH_PRIVATE_KEY** - hex string representing the private key from which this relayer sends transactions.

-**LOCAL\_RPC\_URL** - URL of the RPC endpoint used to interact with the local network.
+**LOCAL_RPC_URL** - URL of the RPC endpoint used to interact with the local network.
 I.e. Ganache RPC URL.

-**KOVAN\_RPC\_URL** - URL of the RPC endpoint used to interact with the Kovan network.
+**KOVAN_RPC_URL** - URL of the RPC endpoint used to interact with the Kovan network.
 I.e. Infura or Geth/Parity RPC URL.

-**MAINNET\_RPC\_URL** - URL of the RPC endpoint used to interact with Ethereum mainnet.
+**MAINNET_RPC_URL** - URL of the RPC endpoint used to interact with Ethereum mainnet.
 I.e. Infura or Geth/Parity RPC URL.

-**SURROGETH\_MIN\_TX\_PROFIT** - The minimum profit in Wei that this relayer must get from a transaction to actually relay it.
+**SURROGETH_MIN_TX_PROFIT** - The minimum profit in Wei that this relayer must get from a transaction to actually relay it.
 If a transaction is submitted to this relayer that nets the relayer less profit than this value, the relayer will reject it.

+**KOVAN_ALLOWED_RECIPIENTS** - Space-delimited list of allowed contract addresses this relayer will relay for on Kovan.
+If left blank, it's assumed that all contracts are allowed.

+**MAINNET_ALLOWED_RECIPIENTS** - Space-delimited list of allowed contract addresses this relayer will relay for on Mainnet.
+If left blank, it's assumed that all contracts are allowed.

 ### Running for Production Deployment

 First, make sure you've set up a proper `.env` file.

 The relayer is deployed as a single Docker container.
 To start, check out the [Docker docs](https://docs.docker.com) and install Docker.